New York State Field Band Conference

-The New York State Field Band Conference or NYSFBC is a local circuit for marching band competitions, based in the U.S. state of New York.
+The New York State Field Band Conference (NYSFBC) is a local circuit for marching band competitions, based in the U.S. state of New York.
 Championships are held at the JMA Wireless Dome in Syracuse, New York each year in the last week of October or first week of November.
 The conference was created in February 1972 to standardize rules and provide constructive feedback at competitions.

 Mission

 Purpose

 The New York State Field Band Conference, Inc. was formed on Feb.
 6, 1972 for the purpose of regulating and scheduling field band events in New York State, and for the enhancement of school field band competitions.
 It is the aim of the New York State Field Band Conference to encourage participation in such events.

 Philosophy

 It shall be the philosophy of the New York State Field Band Conference to encourage and provide the most positive experience possible for all participants.
 The Conference will address this need through procedures it implements regarding competition.